JML Tutorial - Specifying Loops

 4 verification failures

-(The order of error messages and the specific values returned by show are non-deterministic.)
+(The order of error messages and the specific values returned by show are not guaranteed.)

 Loop decreases error